OfficeDev/office-js-docs-pr/docs/includes/mailbox-object-desc.md

 -  **RoamingSettings** object: for saving Outlook add-in-specific custom settings to the user's mailbox where the add-in is installed.

-For information about using JavaScript in Outlook add-ins, see [Outlook add-ins](../outlook/outlook-add-ins-overview.md).
+For information about using the Outlook JavaScript API, see [Outlook add-ins](../outlook/outlook-add-ins-overview.md).